Thailand Volunteer Highlights

 6.00 PM Volunteers have free time to spend as they wish; however, many volunteers use this time to plan lessons or do extra work for their projects

 Volunteers are accommodated on-site at our local team’s headquarters in Chiang Rai.
-Volunteers live in a communal environment with other staff and volunteers in separate male and female lodgings.
-The accommodation is well integrated into the surrounding environment, as the buildings are made of wood, soil, brick and concrete.
-The dormitories are cool in summer and warm in winter with an environmentally-friendly design that minimises tree logging.
+You will live in a communal environment with other staff and volunteers in separate male and female lodgings.
+Accommodation in Thailand is well integrated into the surrounding environment and has a traditional village feel.
+You can expect to stay in dormitory-style huts that are cool in summer and warm in winter with an environmentally-friendly design that minimises tree logging.
 The windows and doors are also fitted with mosquito screens.
 The living conditions are basic and volunteers should be prepared to have cold running water and bucket showers.
 Mattresses are provided in the form of traditional Thai mattresses, which are much thinner than western style.
 While bedding is provided, you are required to bring your own sleeping bag for the home-stay experience and weekends away.

 WiFi is available at the local team’s headquarters; however, the connection is limited so we recommend bringing an unlocked phone and purchasing a local SIM card when you arrive in Thailand.
 The local team can assist you in purchasing a SIM card during your program orientation.
 You can also access WiFi at cafes and restaurants in Chiang Rai.

-Traditional Thai cuisine is based on appealing to the four fundamental taste senses with a balance of the following flavours: sour, sweet, salty, and bitter.
-Common ingredients in Thai cooking include fish sauce, shrimp paste, chilli paste, coconut milk and lime juice.
-Staple foods include rice, rice noodles, vegetables and herbs.
-Food served at the volunteer accommodation during the weekdays are typically hill tribe and Thai style meals, however Western style food is also served occasionally.
+Traditional Thai cuisine is based on appealing to the four fundamental taste senses with a balance of the following flavors: sour, sweet, salty, and bitter.
+Common ingredients in Thai cooking include fish sauce, shrimp paste, chili paste, coconut milk, and lime juice.
+Staple foods include rice, rice noodles, vegetables, and herbs.
+Food served at the volunteer accommodation during the weekdays are typically hill tribe and Thai style meals; however, Western style food is also served occasionally.
 During the weekends, food is not provided and volunteers purchase food at local shops and cook for themselves, or eat out in town.
 If you have any special dietary requirements, please let us know when you apply for the program so we can make arrangements for you.